AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 Before you start, ensure that you have completed the following steps:

 * Set up and clone your Edge Delivery Service (EDS) project.
 See [developer tutorial](https://www.aem.live/developer/tutorial) for details.
-The local folder of your Edge Delivery Service (EDS) project is reffered as `[EDS Project repository]` in this document.
+In this document, the local folder of your Edge Delivery Service (EDS) project is referred as `[EDS Project repository]` .
 * Clone the [Forms Block repository](https://github.com/adobe/afb).
 It contains the code to render the form on an EDS webpage.
-The local folder of your Forms Block repository is reffered as `[Forms Block repository]` in this document.
+In this document, the local folder of your Forms Block repository is referred as `[Forms Block repository]` in this document.
 * Ensure that you have access to Google Sheets or Microsoft SharePoint.